 The Law Enforcement Review Board is an expert body that’s made up of people who have a broad range of experience in the community.

-The Law Enforcement Review Board is made up of members from the public, who are appointed by the lieutenant-governor.
+All board members are appointed by the lieutenant-governor.
 The chair of the board must be an active member of the Law Society of Alberta.

 Appeal hearing bulletins

 Every month, the Law Enforcement Review Board releases a bulletin that lists the appeal hearings for the next month.

 The Law Enforcement Review Board publishes the reasons for all of its appeal decisions.
 Before doing this, the reasons are provided in writing to the:

 - appropriate police service

 Visit the CanLII website for Law Enforcement Review Board decisions (2002 to present).